DundeeMakerSpace/intro-presentation/slides.md

 Donations & gifts welcome

+Note:
-Note: Buying equipment if we have the money
+1. Buying equipment if we have the money
+2. HAND OVER TO GRANT

 ### Start making!